jsteinbeck/Squiddle.js/README.md

 The config object can have the following properties:

- * [Boolean] debug: Log errors in listeners to the (web) console?
+ * [Boolean] `debug`: Log errors in listeners to the (web) console?
- * [Boolean] interceptErrors: Should errors encountered in listeners be intercepted?
-Note: They can still be logged when the debug property is set to true.
+ * [Boolean] `interceptErrors`: Should errors encountered in listeners be intercepted?
+   Note: They can still be logged when the `debug` property is set to `true`.
- * [Boolean] log: Show information about triggered events in the (web) console?
+ * [Boolean] `log`: Show information about triggered events in the (web) console?

 ### [Function] Squiddle.prototype.subscribe( [Function] listener, [String] event+ ) ###

 Subscribes a listener to an event.
-The event parameter is an optional event name.
+The `event` parameter is an optional event name.
-If no event name is supplied, "*" is assumed which means "listen for all events".
+If no event name is supplied, `"*"` is assumed which means "listen for all events".

 Event names can be namespaced by separating each part by a dot.
 Example: